 We have been a supporter of the TCFD since 2020 and encourage our portfolio companies to disclose in line with TCFD recommendations.
+In 2024, we supported the call for the widespread adoption of the International Sustainability Standards Board (ISSB) standards - IFRS SI and S2 - which built on frameworks such as the TCFD.
 As data evolves, we will continue to improve our disclosures.
 To that end, we hope you find this report insightful.

-Figure 1: Core elements of Recommended Climate-related Financial Disclosure, TCFD Guidance Source: TCFD
+Figure 1: Core elements of Recommended Climate-related Financial Disclosure, TCFD Guidance

+Source: TCFD